smadhukumar/kafka/create/create.md

 2. On the GoldenGate **Overview** page, click **Create Deployment**.

     ![Deployments page](images/create-deployment-select.png "")
+3. You may need to select a compartment.
+Under List Scope, from the Comparment dropdown, expand the root compartment, and then select the compartment **LiveLabCompartment**.

 4. In the Create Deployment panel, enter **GGSDeployment** for Name.